Intentionally Designed Endowment: Aligning Your Investment Portfolio with your Environmental, Social, and Governance Goals

 Hampshire College has long been recognized as an institution that holds social responsibility and sustainability as core values.
 In December 2011 the College adopted a new environmental, social, and governance investing policy that is considered among the most forward-looking and comprehensive investment policies in the country.

 David Dinerman, COO/CFO, Zomazz, Hampshire College Trustee

-Georges Dyer, Strategic Advisor at Second Nature and Principle of Greenland Enterprises
+Georges Dyer, strategic advisor at Second Nature and principal of Greenland Enterprises

 © 2014 Hampshire College 893 West Street Amherst, MA 01002 .
 413.549.4600